adamw/website/content/blog/2013-09-22-java-zone-2013-trip-report.md

 dsq_thread_id:
   - 1786230717
 categories:
-  - Conference
-  - Java
-  - JavaZone
-  - Macros
+  - conferences
-  - Scala
+  - metaprogramming
-  - Uncategorized
+  - scala

 ---
 This year I had the chance to attend JavaZone 2013.
 So far I mainly knew JavaZone from their conference trailers (e.g. [Javapocalypse][1] or [Java 4-ever][2]).
 But now as my talk got accepted to the conference, I could see for myself how the real thing looks like.